-In October 2020, we entered into a collaboration and license agreement (the "Collaboration Agreement") with Ultragenyx Pharmaceutical Inc. ("Ultragenyx").
+In October 2020, the Company entered into a collaboration and license agreement (the "Collaboration Agreement") with Ultragenyx Pharmaceutical Inc. ("Ultragenyx").
 In connection with the Collaboration Agreement, Ultragenyx also purchased 7,825,797 shares of the Company's common stock, which resulted in Ultragenyx becoming a related party of the Company.

-In November 2020, we entered into a consulting agreement with Danforth Advisors, LLC, or Danforth, an affiliate of Stephen DiPalma, our interim chief financial officer.
-Pursuant to the consulting agreement, Danforth provides us with the chief financial officer services of Mr. DiPalma, and other services, including financial planning, offering support and accounting services, in exchange for fees payable to Danforth based on hourly rates.
-We have paid Danforth approximately \$0.2 million to date.
-In accordance with the consulting agreement, in November 2020, we issued to Danforth a warrant to purchase 30,000 shares of our common stock at an exercise price per share of \$3.29.
-The consulting agreement may be terminated by either party without cause upon 60 days' prior written notice to the other party.
+In November 2020, the Company entered into a consulting agreement with Danforth Advisors, LLC, or Danforth, an affiliate of Stephen DiPalma, the Company's interim chief financial officer.
+Pursuant to the consulting agreement, Danforth provides the Company with the chief financial officer services of Mr. DiPalma, and other services, including financial planning, offering support and accounting services, in exchange for fees payable to Danforth based on hourly rates.
+The Company has paid Danforth approximately \$235 and \$85 for the three months ended March 31, 2022, and March 31, 2021, respectively.
+In accordance with the consulting agreement, in November 2020, the Company issued to Danforth a warrant to purchase 30,000 shares of the Company's common stock at an exercise price per share of \$3.29.
+As of March 31, 2022, the shares had vested in full.
+The consulting agreement may be terminated by either party without cause upon 60 days' prior written notice to the other party and with cause upon 30 days' prior written notice to the other party.

-Recently Adopted Accounting Pronouncements
+Recently Issued Accounting Pronouncements Not Yet Adopted